papivot/pace-docs/PKS Workload Deployment using Helm.md

   Warning  FailedScheduling  24s (x10 over 4m37s)  default-scheduler  pod has unbound immediate PersistentVolumeClaims (repeated 3 times)
 ```

 The pod is looking for some storage in the form of PersistantVolumeClaim and is unable to get it.
+Similar issues were discovered for alertmanager.
 We will have to provide it in the next few steps.

 Delete the prometheus release